-These 5 minutes Sumac Onions is a Turkish-style onion salad or pickle that adds a nice crunch to anything it’s added to.
-Use this red onion salad in sandwiches, soups, or hamburgers to add a lovely flavor and a nice crunch to them.
+These 5-minute Sumac Onions are a Turkish-style onion salad or a pickle that adds a nice crunch to anything it’s added to.
+Use this red onion salad in sandwiches, soups, or hamburgers to add a lovely flavor and a nice crunch to them (vegan, gluten-free).

-Sumac Onions is a Middle Eastern onion pickle (or salad) where sliced red onions are mixed with sumac and other picking ingredients.
+Sumac Onions (Turkish Onion Salad) is a Middle Eastern onion pickle (or salad) made with sliced red onions mixed with sumac and other picking ingredients.
 This delicious salad is crunchy, tangy, and super versatile.
 It is easy to make and comes together in just 5 minutes using simple ingredients.

-While the sumac adds a subtle lemon flavor to these quick pickled sumac onions salad, red wine vinegar and olive oil make the onions soft and also settle down their raw flavor.
+While the sumac adds a subtle lemon flavor to this quick pickled sumac onion salad, red wine vinegar and olive oil soften the onions and settle down their raw flavor.

 This salad is vegan and gluten-free too.
 The recipe can be easily halved, doubled, or tripled.

 Sumac is a Middle Eastern or Turkish Spice that is red and has a subtle lemony flavor.
 It is not as strong as lemon, but it is sour.
 It is often used in marinades, soups, meat rubs, or salad dressings.

 Apart from having a nice tangy flavor, sumac has antimicrobial, antioxidant, and anti-inflammatory properties.

 Sumac is easily available at stores nowadays, but if you cannot get it, you can order it from online grocery portals like Amazon.